 Originally Italian since 1961

-After the war had ended, circa 1948, the Camisa brothers returned to Soho, deciding to reopen the shop and relocate around the corner on Old Compton Street where the shop still stands today - at this point the shop was named 'Fratelli Camisa', or Brothers Camisa, tradition of almost all family businesses.
-The shop became the talking point of all Londoners, from all different backgrounds, and was heralded for its already vast selection of imported Italian specialities, many of which couldn't be found anywhere else in the UK.
+Both stores became the talking point of all Londoners, from all different backgrounds, and were heralded for their already vast selection of imported Italian specialities, many of which couldn't be found anywhere else in the UK.

 Although no longer run by a living descendant of Isidoro Camisa, we continue to carry the prestigious name and the deli is still managed with the original ethos of providing a real inimitable taste and feel of Italy, especially that of a local Italian 'salumeria' or 'generi alimentari'.